chiragatgit/Gym_membership_app/README.md

 - **POST** `/user/register` (`@RequestBody UserRequest userRequest`): This API registers a new user record into the database and can be accessed by anyone.
 It returns a CREATED HTTP status.

-## GymController Class

-Complete the GymController class by auto-wiring the necessary dependencies and creating the following APIs by completing the relevant controller methods.

 ### ADMIN Role API:

 - **GET** `/gym/{id}` (`@PathVariable Long id`): This API allows the user to fetch the tax record by its ID and returns an OK HTTP status.